Beverley McLachlin

 Adrienne Clarkson reveals that she is the only Chief Justice who knows how to deliver a calf in Pincher Creek - impressive, but hardly the attributes required of a Chief Justice to keep a phalanx of precious prickly judges, protective of their liberal discretionary privilege in line.
 Bias, perceptions of bias, deviant judges veering from orthodox legal method, ignoring the fundamental, inherent guiding principles in all judicial arbitrating; public office demands public trust for the public good.
 Just because McLachlin was a brilliant lawyer and Judge, was she an effective Chief Justice?

-The CJC has a primary and fundamental duty to the profession and ethical responsibility to the community, to foster our respect for justice.
+A measure is surely the need for mushrooming crowd funded organisations advocating for justice, indicating that the CJC has failed its primary and fundamental duty to the profession, and ethical responsibility to the community, to foster our respect for justice.

 Any court’s legal adventurism imposes horrendous costs on the country, not just by eroding trust, but people deciding to engage in covert vigilantism.
 Some decisions are, to use a nonlegal term, simply nuts.

 Dyson Heydon acknowledges the threat of “the enemy within”.
-Judges who advocate or choose the course of concealment rather than revelation constitute the most insidious of threats to judicial independence,
+Judges who advocate or choose the course of concealment, rather than revelation, constitute the most insidious of threats to judicial independence,

 It remains my considered contention that under McLachlin’s rule, revealing patterns, visible only in the long view, resulted in serious damage to the public’s perception of our justice system.
 Her failure to curb discretionary abuse of evidence and arbitrary decision making were gravely unorthodox, concerning impartiality.
 It marked a clear deviation from former Chief Justice Brian Dickson’s creed of following the rule of the law of statutes.